Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Complete FITS example

-This header describes a 256-cubed, Sun-centred volume extending from -3 to +3 solar radii along each observer-aligned axis.
+This header describes a 256-cubed, Sun-centered volume extending from -3 to +3 solar radii along each observer-aligned axis.
 Stored codes 0 through 254 represent the dimensionless interval `[0, 1]`; 255 is reserved for `BLANK`.

 ```fits